 3. You don't have to try to recreate "school."
 It is okay to let your child jump on the trampoline while doing math!
 It is okay to them doodle while listening to a story, lay upside down while reading, etc. - you may find that they learn better that way.
 Be creative and trust that you know them best.
 Remember, students in traditional schools do not spend all eight hours doing schoolwork.
 You will be amazed at what your child can learn when working at their own pace, in their own way, without distractions!

 4. Remember that you do not have to do this alone!
 Let your children build a community by talking with friends, family members, church family or other trusted members in your community.
 There may be opportunities to go outside, trade books and movies with friends or visit a Little Free Library in your neighborhood.
 Check out Mom's Night Out, the first Thursday of every month October through April.
 Check out local co-ops.
 Just remember, we're here to help!!

 5. Get outdoors!
 Encourage your child to get exercise by climb a tree, sledding, hiking, biking, etc. You might also want to grab a few books or study materials together to learn outdoors!

 6. Learn something new, explore their interests.
 Find videos online, learn how to make origami, have someone teach them to knit, make crafts from found objects, learn how to draw, explore space, learn to bake something new or make their own videos.

-7. Read the Bible daily, pray often and be sure to stay hydrated and well rested.
+7. Meditate on God's Word throughout your day, pray often and be sure to stay hydrated and well rested.
 It is important to remember that we are NEVER alone and we can find comfort in the Lord when things get hard. ( Matthew 11:28).